KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 3. Calculate the total $L$ and $S$ by adding the $l_i$ and $s_i$ of all subshells (non-equivalent electrons)
 4. Calculate $J$ for each combination of $L$ and $S$

-When obtaining the *ground state* term symbol with all term symbols known - Hund's Rules:
+When obtaining the *ground state* term symbol with all term symbols already known - Hund's Rules:

 1. The term symbol with the largest value of $S$ is the most stable.
 2. For term symbols with the same value of $S$, the term symbol with the largest value of $L$ is the most stable.